 To declare a gift, complete our

-Gift Disclosure Form (Candidates and Donors and email it to
+Gift Disclosure Form (Candidates) and email it to

 You must provide all the information required by the form for it to be a valid disclosure.